 David is the author of more than two dozen books, including (Mindfulness To Go: How to Meditate While You’re On the Move! and Neural Path Therapy: How to Change Your Brain’s Response to Anger, Fear, Pain, and Desire).
 A corporate speaker and a professional musician, David travels the United States and the world helping organizations work more co-operatively, more creatively, and with less stress.
 But David never just lectures his audiences on the mysteries of the human brain, as he also happens to be America’s best-known, and fastest, harmonica teacher, with more than a million students to his credit, and the holder of the undisputed World’s Record for Most-People-Taught-to-Play-Harmonica-at-One-Time (2,569)!
 Thus David combines his two favorite mental disciplines—harmonica and cognitive psychology—into entertaining, interactive, and highly effective workshops.
 His work has been featured on Good Morning America and National Public Radio.

-When you visit for Mindfulness in Minutes in July, your overnight package includes:
+When you visit for Mindfulness in Minutes, your overnight package includes:

 - Three meals daily featuring fresh, locally sourced cuisine from our farm-to-table partners